A house for sale by owner (FSBO or 'fizzbo'), technically speaking, is every residential property for sale anywhere because ...

 If you want to sell your own house, you can install a for sale sign on the lawn and place an ad in the local paper.
 You can also replace your own roof, install a swimming pool and pave your driveway too.
 There's nothing to stop you, except of course - common sense.
 If you're not an expert, the job performance will likely be amateurish.

 There are also a few "house for sale by owner" companies that charge a flat fee.
 They typically provide a basic guide, a lawn sign and include your property "listing" on their marketing website.
 The rest is up to you.

 More recently, a few brave real estate brokerages have sprung up that will list your home on the Multiple Listing Service® MLS® system of the local real estate board and charge a flat nominal fee in exchange for minimal service.
-Some may provide a menu of other optional services, but the fees increase.
+Some may provide a menu of other optional services, but the fees obviously increase.

 To remain in business, such brokerages

 A former client once called to say they wanted to upgrade to a larger home, but preferred to try a private sale first.
 They said they had 3 serious prospective buyers who had previously expressed interest in buying their home.
-Thus, they wanted to explore the possibility of saving the commission.
-Obviously, I suggested they pursue that avenue and to call me if they needed help, and to advise me of results of their efforts.
+Therefore, they wanted to explore the possibility of saving the commission.
+Obviously, I suggested they pursue that avenue and to call me if they needed help, and to advise me of the results of their efforts.

 Later that same day, my client invited me to list their home for sale.
-I sold it within one week - for full price - which netted them more money than what they would have cleared if they'd accepted the private offer.
+I sold it within one week - for full price - which netted them more money after commission than what they would have cleared if they'd accepted the private offer.

 If you're adamant about selling your own

 house, think about it first.
 I invite you to explore this website for more information